ihmeuw/vivarium_research/docs/source/models/cause.rst

 This cause model structure is appropriate for chronic conditions from which individuals can never recover.

-Examples of conditions appropriate for SI cause models include Alzheimer’s disease and other dementias.
+Examples of conditions potentially appropriate for an SI cause model structure include Alzheimer’s disease and other dementias.

 .. _SIS: